Skip to content Outsourcing | Consultants | Software | Downloads | Online Store | Support | Library

 The current board of directors for each company can be found through the relavent legislative authority for UK and Australian Company Registrations.

-Are March Hare Software going to begin charging for CVSNT?
+Why did March Hare Software begin charging for CVSNT?

 Component parts of CVSNT (CVSAPI, CVSTOOLS, CVSFS) are licensed under the GNU Library General Public License (LGPL) which allows 3rd party plugins to be created using any available license.